FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 ##### iii.
 Validating and controlling the quality of the RDF data being loaded -

-To validate and control the quality of the fast emerging RDF tripes.
+To validate and control the quality of the fast emerging RDF triples.
 The W3C has produced a specification detailing a constraint language which allows data managers to control the so-called `shape` of the RDF graph coming in.
 The W3C SHACL SHApe Constraint Language, known as [SHACL](https://www.w3.org/TR/shacl/) (pronounced `shackle`), allow to express a set of conditions to validate RDF graphs/RDF statements.
-SHACL expressions are RDF statements themselves and the constraint profiles can themselves be stored in an RDF triple store.
+SHACL expressions are RDF statements and the constraint profiles can be stored in an RDF triple store.
 SHACL specifications are implemented in the [TopQuadrant TopBraid Composer tool](https://www.topquadrant.com/products/topbraid-composer/).

 A competing specification, know as [SHEX](https://shex.io/) for `Shape Expression`, provides a similar functionality,